MicrosoftDocs/VBA-Docs/api/Access.AcSortOrderType.md

 # AcSortOrderType enumeration (Access)

-Specifies the sort order type for series in a Modern Chart
+Specifies the sort order type for series in a Modern Chart.

 |Name|Value|Description|
 |:-----|:-----|:-----|